debops/debops/docs/ansible/roles/prometheus_exporter/getting-started.rst

 -----------------------

 The role installs Prometheus exporters from Debian packages and manages each one via a systemd drop-in override.
-Exporters listen on the loopback interface; a local :ref:`debops.vmagent` instance scrapes them.
+By default exporters listen on the loopback interface (see ``listen_address``); a local :ref:`debops.vmagent` instance scrapes them.

 Minimal inventory